The Best Mirrorless Camera for Travel & Other Useful Photography Gear

 Right after we bought our GoPro we were scouring the web for accessories, tips, and planning adventures in order to go GoPro crazy.
 We have loved using it for action shots, underwater scenery, videography, and wide-angle shots.
 But we don’t take it everywhere we go.
 We typically only take it with us when we know we’re going somewhere we’ll be in the water a lot or are doing a special activity such as snorkeling, scuba, winter sports, etc.

 - Size: GoPro cameras are TINY.
 They fit right inside your pocket and can easily be thrown in a bag or purse.

-- Durability: This camera was built to go the places that your other cameras can’t go as safely.
-Dust, storm, sand, and waterproof!
+- Durability: This camera was built to go to the places that your other cameras can’t go as safely.
+GoPros are dust, storm, sand, and waterproof with the right casings.

 - Fixed Lens: This means there is no zoom with a GoPro, what you see on the screen is what you get.

 - Settings: Accessing things like ISO, exposure, etc can be a pain when trying to capture your perfect shot.

 - Battery Life: The best thing to do is have a few backup batteries (we currently have 3 batteries).

 - Expense: While the camera itself isn’t that expensive, buying accessories adds up quickly!

 Click here for current GoPro prices